Generative Photography: Scene-Consistent Camera Control for Realistic Text-to-Image Synthesis: Experiments

 \subsection{Ablation study}

-\textbf{Contrastive Camera Encoder.} To assess the impact of contrastive network design, we removed inter-frame differences in the contrastive camera encoder.
-Table \ref{tab:ablation} (w/o contrastive) suggests that incorporating different information enhances the model's accuracy and consistency.
+\textbf{Differential Camera Encoder.} To assess the impact of differential network design, we removed inter-frame differences in the differential camera encoder.
+Table \ref{tab:ablation} (w/o differential) suggests that incorporating different information enhances the model's accuracy and consistency.

 \textbf{Data Sampling Strategy.} To evaluate the impact of continuous data sampling in constructing the dataset, we compared it with the discrete (uniform) sampling method using 100 data points.
 Table \ref{tab:ablation} (Discrete) demonstrates that continuous sampling of data points better facilitates the network's understanding of these physical values.